-The Committee shall appoint from among the members of the Club a Captain to lead and organise the Club's participation in the annual Inferno races in Mürren.
-Such an appointment shall be for a period not exceeding three years, and may be renewed thereafter on the same terms..
+The Committee shall appoint from among the Members a Captain to lead and organise the Club's participation in the annual Inferno races in Mürren.
+Such an appointment shall be for a period not exceeding three years, and may be renewed thereafter on the same terms.

 9. Club Managers

 There shall be three Club Managers: a DHOracing manager, a Wengen Manager and a Coggins Manager, appointed by the Committee when required.
 The terms and conditions, and the contract of employment, of each Club Manager shall be approved by the Committee before appointment.

 Club Managers shall attend and contribute to the meetings of the Committee and any relevant sub-committees.
 They shall have no vote in resolutions of the Committee or sub-committees.

 Club Managers are accountable directly to the President and any instructions given to them should have the authority of the President.

 Club Managers receive compensation for performing their duties, the amount of which is set by the Committee.